Culture

 The text, written by Inge-Vera Lipsius, is a unique blend of direct quotations, references to press articles and sports commentary, combined with the author’s absurdist style.
-Quad Loop premiered at Amsterdam’s The Merchant House Theater last year, and the English-language version was Lipsius’ UK debut.
+Quad Loop premiered at The Merchant House in Amsterdam last year, and the English-language version was Lipsius’ UK debut.

 The play begins with a reconstruction of the main events surrounding Valieva.
 Through a series of dialogues and monologues, the characters in the play discuss the influence of the media on the public perception of athletes, the complex relationships between countries, and how sport becomes hostage to political intrigue.
 Lipsius emphasizes the irrationality of what is happening, creating the feeling that the viewer is caught in an endless labyrinth of manipulation.